kn0w0n3/Torantula-ng/README.md

 Remove the f in: filename = f'quotes-{page}.html'

-The new line shoul dlook like this: filename = 'quotes-{page}.html'
+The new line should look like this: filename = 'quotes-{page}.html'

 2) cannot import name suppress